 First, get as much information about the potential return as possible.
-If the adopter is facing behavior issues with a dog, they can contact Squirrel Valley Dog Training using the special SAPA! link: https://squirrelvalley.com/sapa.
+If the adopter is facing behavior issues with a dog, they will need to contact a dog behaviorist/trainer.
+If they continue to have issues, they can email returns@sanantoniopetsalive.org.

 Adopters will need to make every effort to find a new home for the dog.
 If a new home is found, SAPA! should be notified of the new owner's information so that we can update our database.

-At this point, if all options have been exhausted, and the foster is in a position to take the dog back into their care, that is the preferred option.
-If the foster is unable to take the animal back into their care, the owner will need to email returns@sanantoniopetsalive.org.
-SAPA! will contact the adopters soon.
+At this point, if all options have been exhausted, the adopters must email returns@sanantoniopetsalive.org.
+If the foster is in a position to take the dog back into their care, that is the preferred option.
+If the foster is unable to take the animal back into their care, the owner will still need to email returns@sanantoniopetsalive.org SAPA! will contact the adopters soon.
 When space does become available, the owner will be responsible for paying a \$50 return fee.
 The adoption fee is non-refundable.